spsforks/QB64-Wiki/Unicode.md

 > Step 1: In the OPTIONS menu select DISPLAY, then check the CUSTOM FONT check-box.
 > Step 2: In the OPTIONS menu select LANGUAGE, then select a Code Page (CP850 for example) and click OK.
 * Font **cyberbit.ttf**, included with QB64 as of **V0.92**(October 2010), is required to facilitate the **IME**(in Chinese settings) only.
 The 12.7 MB font is free for **non-commercial** use and is not loaded unless the user switches to the **Input Mode Editor**.
-<center>[http://www.fileformat.info/tip/microsoft/enter_unicode.htm Setting up the Unicode Input Method Editor in Windows]</center>
-<center>If you need help with IME support in **Vista** see the following article: [http://blogs.msdn.com/b/michkap/archive/2006/07/20/671835.aspx Setting up IME in Vista]</center>
+[http://www.fileformat.info/tip/microsoft/enter_unicode.htm Setting up the Unicode Input Method Editor in Windows] If you need help with IME support in **Vista** see the following article: [http://blogs.msdn.com/b/michkap/archive/2006/07/20/671835.aspx Setting up IME in Vista]
 > QB64 can use several Windows fonts when 'cyberbit' is not present so it is not necessary to include with program packages.